-According to Brig Dhillon, it is another 5-plus kilometre from the recent clash zone to where the Chinese road ends and new road construction was seen on their side.
+According to Brig Dhillon, it is another 5-plus kilometres from the recent clash zone to where the Chinese road ends and new road construction was seen on their side.
 This means that smooth movement of the PLA’s equipment and wheeled vehicles is possible till very close to the original LAC.

 And the PLA pushed the “new LAC”, into our territory, from the original line which was never disputed.
 China’s original 1960 claim line never ran into areas they are claiming and intruding into now.

 Brig Dhillon suggests that the bulge in the LAC, at the centre of the frame here, represents the new Chinese realignment of the original line, hitherto undisputed, through encroachment.
 Check image below: